Centreon MBI is a Centreon extension that requires a valid license key. To purchase one and retrieve the necessary repositories, contact Centreon.

 Centreon MBI installation requires two RPM packages:

 - Centreon-bi-server: Installs the Centreon MBI interface integrated into the Centreon front end and must reside on the Centreon Web Server.

 - Centreon-bi-reporting-server: Contains all the components needed to run the reporting server -- report scheduler, ETL, standards reports -- and must reside on a dedicated server for reporting processes.

 You should install the MariaDB database at the same time.
-We highly recommand installing the database on the same server for performance & isolation considerations.
+We highly recommend installing the database on the same server for performance & isolation considerations.

 Centreon central server

 Avoid the usage of the following variables in your monitoring MariaDB configuration.
 They halt long queries execution and can stop the ETL or the report generation jobs: